- Instructions for Form 5713 - Introductory Material

 - Securities, Commodity Contracts, and Other Financial Investments and Related Activities

 - Funds, Trusts, and Other Financial Vehicles

-- "Offices of Bank Holding Companies" and "Offices of Other Holding Companies" are located under Management of Companies (Holding Companies) on page 8.
+- "Offices of Bank Holding Companies" and "Offices of Other Holding Companies" are located under Management of Companies (Holding Companies), later.

 - Real Estate and Rental and Leasing